mthom26/portfolio-v3/src/pages/blogPosts/react-animated-card-modal-part-1/react-animated-card-modal-part-1.md

 export default Modal;
 ```
 This component uses React Portals to render something outside the current DOM hierarchy.
-When mounted this component looks for an element with an id of 'modal' and creates a new 'div' as a child of that element.
-It then renders any children of this Modal component within that new 'div'.
-You can learn more about portals from the [React Documentation](https://reactjs.org/docs/portals.html).
+When mounted this component looks for an element with an id of 'modal' and creates a new `div` as a child of that element.
+It then renders any children of this Modal component within that new `div`.
+You can learn more about portals from the [React Portals Documentation](https://reactjs.org/docs/portals.html).

 The modal needs something to attach to so add the highlighted code to the body tag of *public/index.html*:
 ```html